-Since 1901, we have been developing and producing high-quality solutions in the field of industrial measurement and calibration technology in Germany.and have been offering a wide range of standardized and customized products for conducting temperature, pressure and flow measurements for over 120 years.
-Our product range encompasses everything from classic industrial thermometers to turbine flow sensors and high-precision temperature calibrators.
+Since 1901, we have been developing and manufacturing high-quality industrial solutions for measurement and calibration technology in Germany.
+For over 120 years, we have offered a broad range of standardized and customized products in the fields of temperature, pressure, and flow measurement.
+Our product portfolio ranges from classic machine thermometers and turbine flow sensors to high-precision temperature calibrators.

-Your serieal application requires a customised solution?
-Talk to us!
-We support you already in the development phase and fulfil your requirement profile with a precisely fitting product.
-In our flow laboratory, we test our sensors in your piping if required and adapt them individually to your installation situation.
+Does your series application require a customized solution?
+Get in touch with us!
+We support you right from the development phase and meet your requirements with a perfectly tailored product.
+In our flow laboratory, we can test our sensors in your piping system if needed and individually adapt them to your installation conditions.

 1901